 Key Takeaways

-• The board must pass a formal resolution authorizing dissolution and asset liquidation, complying with bylaws and state laws.
+• The board must pass a formal resolution proposing dissolution and asset liquidation, complying with the bylaws and Minnesota law.

 • Independent appraisers and auctioneers should be engaged to ensure fair asset valuation and transparent liquidation.